gvx/Lady/README.md

 based on the fast, robust, richly-featured table serialization library [Ser](https://github.com/gvx/Ser).

-Lady currently supports MiddleClass, SECS and hump.class.
+Lady currently supports MiddleClass, SECS, hump.class and Slither.
 Pull requests to add support for more class implementations are welcome.

 Like Ser itself, you can use, distribute and extend Lady under the terms of the MIT license.